Page Reviewed / Updated - May 12, 2020

 To be eligible for the ACCS program, applicants must be Vermont residents who are 65 years of age or older, or at least 18 years old and disabled.
 They must require the services provided by this program and reside in a Level III assisted living facility or residential care home that is an approved Medicaid provider for this program.

 There are also income and asset requirements, which are the same as for the Community Medicaid program.
-As of 2019, the allowable Protected Income Level (PIL) for a single individual living inside Chittenden County is $1,158 per month.
-For those living outside of Chittenden County the PIL is slightly lower at $1,066 per month.
+As of 2020, the allowable Protected Income Level (PIL) for a single individual living inside Chittenden County is $1,175 per month.
+For those living outside of Chittenden County, the PIL is slightly lower at $1,091 per month.
 The asset limit, which refers to liquid assets, such as bank accounts, stocks, and bonds, is $2,000 for a single applicant.

-The value of one’s home is not included in an applicant's countable assets, if the owner resides in the home.
-Since this program is for persons in assisted living, they cannot also reside in their home.
-Therefore, their home would be counted towards the asset limit.
-However, should the program participant have a spouse or a dependent who remains living in the home, the home would be exempt and not counted towards the asset limit should the value of the home’s equity not be greater than $585,000.
+The value of one’s home is not included in an applicant's countable assets, given the program participant has “intent” to return to the home or has a spouse or dependent who remains living in the home.
+However, should the program participant not have a spouse or dependent who lives in the home, the Medicaid applicant’s equity interest in the home must be less than $595,000.
 Other exempt assets include personal effects, such as clothing and a wedding ring, and pre-paid funeral / burial plans.

 For additional information on the ACCS program, download the Vermont Department of Disabilities, Aging and Independent Living PDF.